A tuning algorithm for a sliding mode controller of buildings with ATMD: Results and discussion

 where $\mathbf{Q}\in \mathbb{R}^{4 \times 4}$ is a symmetric matrix such that $\mathbf{Q}\geq 0$; moreover $r$ is a positive constant.
 Both $\mathbf{Q}$ and $r$ are designed according to the literature \cite{Bryson:1975,Franklin:2015}, where the entries of $\mathbf{Q}=\mbox{diag}[q_{11},q_{22},q_{33},q_{44}]$ satisfy

 and the parameter $r$ is given by

-The maximum acceptable values for $z_{i}$, $i=1,2,3$ and $u$ are, respectively, specified by the constants $\bar{\kappa}_{j}$, $j=1,2,3,u$, which were mentioned above.
+The maximum acceptable values for $z_{i}$, $i=1,2,3$ and $u$ are, respectively, specified by the constants $\bar{\kappa}_{j}$, $j=1,2,3,u$, which were mentioned in Section \ref{sec:er}.
 The remaining maximum acceptable value for $z_{4}$ is chosen as 0.1 m/s.
 Thus, coefficients $q_{ii}$, $i=1,2,3,4$ in (\ref{e:id5}) and $r$ in (\ref{e:id6}) are given by:

 The control law $u$ that minimizes the performance index $J_{\mathrm{LQR}}$ in (\ref{e:id}) is computed as